busy

 Common parts CRF250L vs CRF250X

-I have the parts lists for the CRF250L and CRF250X bikes in Excel spreadsheets and this makes it easy to compare parts betwen the two bikes.
+I have the parts lists for the CRF250L and CRF250X bikes in Excel spreadsheets and this makes it easy to compare parts between the two bikes.
 The 250L has 841 different parts and the 250X has 973 different parts.
 I counted valve shims as 1 part (they use the same shims).
 There are 59 parts that are common to both bikes.
 Of these, most are common bolts, nuts, washers, o-rings, clips, and a few small rubber parts.
 No significant engine, suspension, or frame parts are shared between the two bikes.
 I guess they really are completely different bikes...

 That's not to say that some parts can't be moved from one bike to the other.